Procedure for Applying to Study Elsewhere in the US

 Deadline for Educational Reasons

-The deadline for submitting a petition for study elsewhere for “educational advantage” is February 1 of the academic year prior to the year the student seeks to be away from Penn Law.
+The deadline for submitting a petition for study elsewhere for “educational advantage” is February 1 of the academic year prior to the year the student seeks to be away from the Law School.

 Petitions to Study Elsewhere for Personal Reasons & Deadline